elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/diving_in.md

 ## Updating our Home Page

-We have a working `/players` page.
+We have a working players resource with pages to list all players (index), see a single player (show), update a player (edit), and delete

+.
 But when we go back to [`http://0.0.0.0:4000`](http://0.0.0.0:4000), we see that it's not listed anywhere as a link.
-Let's figure out where the HTML code is coming from for our home page.
+Our users wouldn't know that they need to visit the `/players/new` page  Let's figure out where the HTML code is coming from for our home page.

 Inside the `lib/platform/web` folder, there's a `templates` folder.
 This is